merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Metagenome processing: single assemblies and annotations

 We used the [anvi'o metagenomic workflow](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#metagenomics-workflow), which makes use of the workflow management tool [snakemake](https://snakemake.readthedocs.io/en/stable/), for high-throughput assembly and annotation of our large dataset.
 Here are the most important steps in the workflow that directly impact the downstream analyses:

-* quality filtering of sequencing reads using the [Minoche et al. 2011](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2011-12-11-r112) guidelines via the [`illumina-utils` package](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0066643), specifically the program `iu-filter-quality-minoche`
+* Quality filtering of sequencing reads using the [Minoche et al. 2011](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2011-12-11-r112) guidelines via the [`illumina-utils` package](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0066643), specifically the program `iu-filter-quality-minoche`
-* single assembly with [IDBA-UD](https://academic.oup.com/bioinformatics/article/28/11/1420/266973).
+* Single assembly with [IDBA-UD](https://academic.oup.com/bioinformatics/article/28/11/1420/266973).
 We used all default parameters except that we set the minimum contig length (`--min_contig`) to be 1000
-* generation of an anvi'o contigs database (and gene-calling) for each assembly with `anvi-gen-contigs-database`
+* Generation of an anvi'o {% include ARTIFACT name="contigs-db" %} (and gene-calling) for each assembly with {% include PROGRAM name="anvi-gen-contigs-database" %}
-* annotation of single-copy core genes with `anvi-run-hmms`
+* Annotation of single-copy core genes with {% include PROGRAM name="anvi-run-hmms" %}
-* annotation of KEGG KOfams with `anvi-run-kegg-kofams`
+* Annotation of KEGG KOfams with {% include PROGRAM name="anvi-run-kegg-kofams" %}

 (the workflow has other steps, namely read recruitment of each sample against its assembly and the consolidation of the resulting read mapping data into anvi'o profile databases, but these are not crucial for our downstream analyses in this paper.)